WebAhead/master-reference/coursebook/week-7/project.md

 Whats also important is:

+- Use the hapi-auth-cookie module for session management with cookies
-- Use the server.inject method to test your server!
+- Use the server.inject method to test your server
-- Aim for as high test-coverage as possible, on front-end and back-end.
+- Aim for as high test-coverage as possible, on front-end and back-end
-- Try to use basic ES6 syntax in this project [LINK TO STEVES WS](https://github.com/stevehopkinson)
+- Try to use basic ES6 syntax in this project

 Stretch Goals:

-- Implement login functionality and use cookies to store that information!
 - Host your website on Heroku - you might find [Elephant Sql](https://www.elephantsql.com/) useful for hosting your database!)